USEPA/code-json-generator/README.md

     -c, --configFile <file>  Configuration file
     -h, --help               output usage information
 ```
+To run the application locally, you need to:

 1. Change the working directory to the bin folder.

 2. To generate an inventory, run the application and provide a configuration file